marzukia/blog/content/posts/buyers-guide-to-melbourne/index.md

 ### Suburb Affluence & Gentrification

-As I settled into Melbourne, I kept hearing stories of suburbs that had become “nice” over the last decade—classic gentrification.
+As I settled into Melbourne, I kept hearing stories of suburbs that had become “nice” over the last decade-classic gentrification.
 The problem was, I had no personal context to assess these claims.
 I didn’t know what these places used to be like.

 This is where census data from the ABS came in handy.
 While not available in bulk at the postcode (POA) level, summary data was readily accessible through their portal and simple enough to scrape.

 #### Median Household Income

 The census data confirmed what many locals had told me: wealth is largely concentrated in the eastern suburbs.
 I didn’t scrape real estate listings, but casual observation suggests that higher income aligns with higher property prices.
-For scoring purposes, that made these areas less attractive—they were simply too competitive.
+For scoring purposes, that made these areas less attractive-they were simply too competitive.

-The ideal is finding suburbs that weren’t historically affluent but have shown clear upward trends—strong signals of ongoing gentrification.
+The ideal is finding suburbs that weren’t historically affluent but have shown clear upward trends-strong signals of ongoing gentrification.

 _**Key takeaway**: Affluence is concentrated in the east, and it often comes with a premium._